toroidal-code/cppspec/README.md

 Not fun.
 Cool.
 But definitely not fun.

+## Why should I use this instead of some other testing framework?

+So that your tests can look nice.
+Or because you want to use RSpec syntax for testing C or C++.
+Or because it's pretty simple to use, yet powerful thanks to the extensible matchers.
+There's a bunch of possible reasons.

+...Or maybe because you find it cool and you'd like to hack on it and contribute? (pretty please?)

 ## It's Ugly!
 Yeah, I know.
+It's not the best.
 Let's see you make it any prettier (and if you do, send me a pull request :P ).

 In all honesty though, this was as close to RSpec or Jasmine syntax as I could get.
 I think I did a pretty darn good job, if I do say so myself.
 Even if the library itself seriously needs